doXrayAI/LinguaAI/README.md

 The implementation offers a stateful and stateless implementation of the same component.

+#### Refinement bot prompt alternatives

+In order to assess the quality and performance of different prompt alternatives, two evaluator bots have been developed, focusing on assessing the role fitness and language level match.
+Thee implementation can be found in ```src/bots/evaluation_bot.py``` file.

 ### Stateful components

 - Thread - API wrapper class that keeps the record of previous messages